-In case you missed it, here are some of the top stories in mobile marketing we’ve been following this week.
+In case you missed it, here are some of the top stories in mobile marketing and advertising we’ve been following this week.

 Want to get the latest MMW news and insight delivered straight to you inbox every morning?
 Click here to sign up for our free newsletter.